Do Go On - 207 - The Golden State Killer

 Wow.

-And yeah, we'll be back next week with our third block topic.
+And, yeah, we'll be back next week with our third block topic.

-Block, block, kick.
+Block, block, block.

 No.

-Even harder than this week's block.
+Even hotter than this week's block.

-You know what, we may even have a guest coming up soon.
+We may even have a guest coming up soon.

 Yeah, it's pretty exciting.